gateremark/hometopia/README.md

    Create a Firebase project and obtain the necessary credentials.
    Update the Firebase configuration in `src/firebase.jsx` with your own credentials.

+4. Register for a Geocoding API via Google Cloud
+    - Create a `.env.local` file in the root directory of the project.
+    - Register for a geocoding API key via the Google Cloud platform.
+You can follow the official documentation to obtain the API key.
+    - Open the `.env.local` file and add the following line:
+      ```env
+      VITE_REACT_APP_API_KEY=YOUR_API_KEY
+      ```
+      Replace `YOUR_API_KEY` with the actual API key you obtained from Google Cloud.
+By setting up the .env.local file with the appropriate API key, the application will be able to access the geocoding API and provide accurate property locations.

-4. Start the development server:
+5. Start the development server:

    ```javascript
    pnpm run dev
    ```

-5. Open your browser and visit specified local host port to view the app eg. `http://localhost:5173`.
+6. Open your browser and visit specified local host port to view the app eg. `http://localhost:5173`.

 ## Deployment